 My research interests include the sizing and the management of Energy Storage Systems, for mitigating the fluctuations of renewable energies (wind and solar), and more generally the stochastic optimal control of such dynamical systems.

 Tools & Methods I used for my research

-- Dynamic stochastic optimization (with dynamic programming), for the optimal control of dynamical systems, in the presence of uncertainties
+- Dynamic stochastic optimization (with dynamic programming, or model predictive control), for the optimal control of dynamical systems, in the presence of uncertainties

 - Statistics (time series analysis), for modelling the stochastic inputs, in particular wind and solar power generation.